tobiashreiter/uk.co.compucorp.civicase/tests/backstop_data/Readme.md

  The backstopJS test suite needs following to be setup in prior

 ## Dashboard Section
-* The current calendar month has at least one day with some activities
+* The current calendar month has at least one day with some activities.
-* Have at least that many acitivities on activity panel, so that it shows load more button
+* Have at least that many acitivities on activity panel, so that it shows load more button.

 ## Contact Section
-* Make sure 'admin' contact have atleast one activity
+* Make sure 'admin' contact have atleast one activity and atleast 4 cases for itself.

 ## Activities Section
 * Make sure that there exists at least one tag and one tagset for activities.